Feeding multiple babies can be a challenge at first.

 When feeding multiple babies, it's important to treat each baby as an individual.
-Try not to compare siblings: decisions about their feeding patterns and how they are growing depend on each baby’s sex, weight and when they were born.
+Try not to compare siblings.
+Decisions about their feeding patterns and how they are growing depend on:

-Using different positions, pillows and other equipment can make it easier to feed twins, triplets or other multiples.
-It is also helpful to keep detailed records of every feed, especially at first.
+When feeding, using different positions, pillows and other equipment can make it easier to feed twins, triplets or other multiples.
+It may also be helpful to keep records of every feed, especially at first.

 Breastfeeding multiple babies

-Breastfeeding is preferable for all babies.
-Breast milk is easily digested, it's convenient and it's economical.
-Breast milk is especially important for low weight or premature babies because it helps them to fight infection.
+Breastfeeding is a natural way to feed your baby.
+Breast milk contains all the nutrients your baby needs to develop and grow for their first 6 months.
+It is easily digested, it's convenient and it's economical.
+Breast milk is especially important for low weight or premature babies.
+This is because it also helps them to fight infection.

 Mothers of multiple babies often worry that they can’t make enough milk.
 But it is possible to breastfeed multiple babies.
 Breastfeeding works on 'supply and demand'.
-The more often your babies feed, the more milk you will produce.
+The more often your babies feed (or you express), the more milk you will produce.
 Keep up a good supply by alternating babies between each breast.